pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

  ```
 ##### Parameters
 `string query`
 An optional parameter representing the search criteria.
+If unspecified, returns all values.
+Can be used with `skip`, `count` and `orderby`.

 `int skip`
 An optional parameter representing the zero-based offset of the first SdsStream to retrieve.
+The number of matched items to skip over before returning.
 If unspecified, a default value of 0 is used.
+Use when more items match the search criteria than can be returned in a single call.

 `int count`
 An optional parameter representing the maximum number of SdsStreams to retrieve.
 If unspecified, a default value of 100 is used.
+The maximum value is 1,000.

 `string orderby`
-An optional parameter representing the sorted order in which SdsStreams will be returned.
-A field name is required.
-The sorting is based on the stored values for the given field (of type string).
-For example, ``orderby=name`` would sort the returned results by the ``name`` values (ascending by default).
-Additionally, a value can be provided along with the field name to identify whether to sort ascending or descending, by using values ``asc`` or ``desc``, respectively.
-For example, ``orderby=name desc`` would sort the returned results by the ``name`` values, descending.
-If no value is specified, there is no sorting of results.
+An optional parameter representing the sorted order in which SdsStreams are returned.
+Requires a field name (``orderby=name``, for example).
+Default order is ascending (``asc``).
+Add ``desc`` for descending order (``orderby=name desc``, for example).
+If unspecified, there is no sorting of results.

 #### .NET client libraries method
-Use parameters ``skip`` and ``count`` to return what you need when a large number of results match the ``query`` criteria.``count`` indicates the maximum number of items returned by the ``GetStreamsAsync()`` or ``GetTypesAsync()`` call.
-The maximum value of
-the ``count`` parameter is 1000. ``skip`` indicates the number of matched items to skip over before returning matching items.
-You use the skip parameter when more items match the search criteria than can be returned in a single call.

-For example, let's say there are 175 streams that match the search criteria: “temperature”.

-The call below will return the first 100 matches:
+If there are 175 streams that match the search criteria "temperature" in a single call for example, below will return the first 100 matches:

 ```csharp
     _metadataService.GetStreamsAsync("temperature", skip:0, count:100)
 ```

-By setting ``skip`` to 100, the following call will return the remaining 75 matches, skipping over the first 100:
+If ``skip`` is set to 100, the following call will return the remaining 75 matches while skipping over the first 100:
 ```csharp
     _metadataService.GetStreamsAsync("temperature", skip:100, count:100)
 ```